code-and-effect/codeandeffect.com/consulting/develop-and-launch.md

 ---
-layout: home
+layout: page
 title: Develop and Launch
 permalink: "/develop-and-launch/"
-title_subtext: Code and Effect specializes in the development of custom Ruby on Rails web applications.
+subtext: Code and Effect specializes in the development of custom Ruby on Rails web applications.
 When your current software isn’t working for you, or you can’t find one on the market that meets your needs, get in touch with us.
 We will work with you to build exactly what you need to run your business.
 meta_description: Develop and Launch is a structured development and communication process for building custom software.
 ---
-### What is Develop and Launch?
+## What is Develop and Launch?

 Develop and Launch is a structured development and communication process for building custom software.

-### Who is Develop and Launch for?
+## Who is Develop and Launch for?

 We have three types of customers that benefit from Develop and Launch: